ARCCN/ctltest/README.md

     * Installation and running of popular open source OpenFlow controllers (NOX, POX, Floodlight, Trema, Beacon, MuL, Maestro, Ryu)
-    * instal_contr.sh : script to install all the controllers
+    * install_contr.sh : script to install all the controllers
     * benchmark_thrpughput.sh : script for benchmarking the throughput of the controllers with Cbench
     * benchmark_latency.sh : script for benchmarking the latency of the